Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 # How to automate experiments in Qualtrics
 *Jérémie Beucler* *- October, 2021*

 This Github page explains how to partially automate experiments generation on Qualtrics using `Python`.
-Note that you may do the same thing using `R` or a similar programmation language.
+Note that you may do the same thing using `R` or a similar programming language.

+Prerequisites : each step is fairly simple in itself, but you should at least :
+- know how to use Qualtrics (a little!)
+- knowing a little bit of Python or R (basic loops, read/write in a .txt file, bases in regular expression)

 *Notes :*
 - *This page would not have been created without Matthieu Raoelison, who came up with this process in the first place;*